 The radius is one of the two forearm bones.
 The proximal part of the bone articulates with the humerus and the ulna to compose the elbow joint.
 These two forearm bones are connected to each other through the interosseous membrane.
 The radius then widens at its distal part and articulates with the proximal row of the carpus (the scaphoid and the lunate bones) to form the wrist joint (or radiocarpal joint) with movement in the sagittal plane (flexion and extension) and coronal plane (adduction and abduction).
 And it also articulates with the distal ulna (the distal radioulnar joint), which is involved in the pronation-supination movement (axial plane).

-Many soft structures as ligaments or tendons, originate or cross the wrist, and neurovascular structures, such as the radial and ulnar artery, the median, ulnar and radial nerves travel through the wrist to the hand.
+Many soft structures, such as ligaments or tendons, originate or cross the wrist, and neurovascular structures, such as the radial and ulnar arteries and the median, ulnar, and radial nerves, travel through the wrist to the hand.

 Distal radius fractures are adults’ most common injury, accounting for approximately 17.5% of fractures .
 The incidence of these fractures follows a bimodal distribution: first peak in the pediatric and second peak in the elderly population.
 While in the pediatric population, the incidence is greater in males, fractures in the elderly population occur more frequently in females (2-3:1) .